-Racial whitewashing or not, the sad fact is Ghost in the Shell (2017) is still a rather dull movie.
+Racial whitewashing or not, Ghost in the Shell (2017) is still a rather insipid movie.

-Major Mira Killian is the greatest achievement of experiments by Hanka Robotics in implanting human sentience into cybernetic bodies.
-While investigating different terrorist attacks on Hanka scientists, Mira begins to suspect the accomplishment came at a great cost.
-She might also not be whom she thinks she is.
+Major Mira Killian is the greatest achievement of Hanka Robotics experiments in implanting human sentience into cybernetic bodies.
+While investigating different terrorist attacks on Hanka scientists, Mira begins to suspect the accomplishment actually came at a great cost.
+Worse, she might not even be whom she thinks she is.

 Instead, I’d approach this snappy review from the viewpoint of someone who is only slightly familiar with the GITS story.
-And who went into the cinema looking forward to a CGI-drenched cyberpunk flick.
+Someone who went into the cinema looking forward to a CGI-drenched cyberpunk flick.

 Verdict.
 This live-action version doesn’t entirely suck.
-But it is rather dreary.
+But it is still rather dreary.

 Check out my other snappy movie reviews!